runsafesecurity/github-actions/README.md

 ## Secrets

 Your RunSafe license key can be found on the RunSafe Platform [here](https://app.runsafesecurity.com/account/license-key).
-It must be specified as a secret named `RUNSAFE_LICENSE_KEY` either in your organization or each project which you configure with the RunSafe Platform.
+It must be specified as a secret named `RUNSAFE_LICENSE_KEY` either for your entire GitHub organization or each GitHub project which you configure with the RunSafe Platform.
 GitHub's documentation on configuring secrets can be found [here](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets).

 ## GitHub Actions